daxthenuke/Katering_Centar_Paracin/README.txt

 				<p>Description.</p>
 			</article>

 		And that's it.
-Nivelatori MG will figure out the rest.
+Ketering Centar will figure out the rest.

 	The "data-position" attribute: